Denyyel914/React-Assessment/readme.md

   - Enables toggling between the product list and favorites.

-* Implements loading and error states for API calls.
-* Uses Context API for state management.
+* Uses Redux for state management.

-- API Integration
+- State Management

-  - Data is fetched using axios() within useEffect hooks.

-  - Includes loading indicators while data is being fetched and error handling for failed requests.
+  - Redux is used to manage the application state, particularly for storing and managing the list of favorite products.

 ## How to Run the Project